 42.2 § 2 Administrations shall take all practicable steps necessary to ensure that the operation of any electrical or electronic apparatus installed in mobile stations and mobile earth stations does not cause harmful interference to the essential radio services of stations which are operating in accordance with the provisions of these Regulations.

-42.3 § 3 Mobile stations and mobile earth stations other than survival craft stations shall be provided with the documents enumerated in the appropriate section of Appendix 16 (Section IV, “Stations on board aircraft”).[Comment: An unmanned aircraft is unlikely to carry any documentation about the radio systems being carried]
+42.3 § 3 Mobile stations and mobile earth stations other than survival craft stations or those located on unmanned aircraft shall be provided with the documents enumerated in the appropriate section of Appendix 16 (Section IV, “Stations on board aircraft”).[Comment: An unmanned aircraft is unlikely to carry any documentation about the radio systems being carried]

+[Comment: the proposal is not linked to the 1.10 (WRC-19) and may require a new agenda item for the following WRC; the UAV situation may imply various general provisions]

 42.4 § 4 The operation of a broadcasting service (see No. 1.38) by an aircraft station at sea and over the sea is prohibited (see also No. 23.2).